oap-project/oap-tools/dev/integrations/ml/databricks/Use Intel Optimized ML Libraries on Databricks to Get Better Performance.md

 + Model Zoo

 [Model Zoo](https://github.com/IntelAI/models) contains links to pre-trained models, sample scripts, best practices, and step-by-step tutorials for many popular open-source machine learning models optimized by Intel to run on Intel® Xeon® Scalable processors.
-We use this tool to run [BERT Base](https://github.com/IntelAI/models/blob/d257a4afaee41c5e59c499895d4ef15aefee2056/benchmarks/language_modeling/tensorflow/bert_base/README.md) Classifier model on MRPC.
+We use this tool to run [BERT Large](https://github.com/IntelAI/models/tree/v1.8.1/benchmarks/language_modeling/tensorflow/bert_large/README.md) model on SQuADv1.1.
 Same as above, we also provide a ready-made [notebook](https://github.com/oap-project/oap-tools/tree/master/dev/integrations/ml/databricks#run-benchmark_tensorflow-notebook) for you to use, it includes download data, download benchmark tools, and has been configured to run directly.

 #### 4.2 Performance Numbers
-We use Databricks Runtim Version **7.5 ML**, and selected node type ***Standard_F16s_v2*** to run scikit-lenarn and node types ***Standard_F16s_v2*** / ***Standard_F32s_v2*** to run tensorflow,  cluster mode is **Single Node**.
+We use Databricks Runtim Version **7.5 ML**, and selected node type ***Standard_F16s_v2*** to run scikit-lenarn and node type ***Standard_F32s_v2*** to run tensorflow,  cluster mode is **Single Node**.

 Instance |	vCPU(s)|	RAM	| Temporary storage
 ---|---|---|---|---